ntd/silverstrap/README.md

 Features
 --------

-* Should work out of the box.
+* Composer ready.
-* No dependency on SASS or Ruby.
-This is a plain SilverStripe theme: just unpack the tarball under `themes/` and enable it.
+* No dependency on SASS/LESS/whatever.
+This is a plain SilverStripe
+  theme: just unpack the tarball under `themes/` or install via `composer` and enable it.
+* Out of the box support for silverstripe blog and comments module.
 * Out of the box support for dynamically generated tables of contents.
   If you install the [silverstripe-autotoc](http://dev.entidi.com/p/silverstripe-autotoc/) module, silverstrap will generate on the fly the table of contents of